Witness firsthand the beauty of coastal Canada as you embark on a 10-day rail-drive adventure.

 Your journey begins in Canada's Cultural Capital, Montreal.
-With time at leisure, and the assistance of a guided sightseeing tour to more than 200 legendary destinations, you will fully experience this fabulous historic city.
+With time at leisure and the assistance of a guided sightseeing tour to more than 200 legendary destinations, you will fully experience this fabulous historic city.
 After your time discovering Montreal, you will then board VIA Rail's iconic Ocean to begin your rail adventure to your next destination, Moncton.

 Moncton is a mixture of urban sophistication and coastal comfort.
-You will have time to explore the town at your own pace before embarking on an exciting lobster cruise where you will have the chance to catch, learn to cook and dine on some yummy lobster from the region.
+You will have time to explore the town at your pace before embarking on an exciting lobster cruise where you will have the chance to catch, learn to cook and dine on some yummy lobster from the region.
 The following day you will take a drive to the iconic Bay of Fundy.
-The Park is home to a variety of unique rocks and dazzling waterfalls, make sure to also witness at the bay when twice a day water covers the base of rocks completely, due to the incredible tidal range.
+The Park is home to a variety of unique rocks and dazzling waterfalls, make sure also to witness at the bay when twice a day water covers the base of rocks completely, due to the incredible tidal range.

-- Round-trip transportation aboard VIA Rail's Ocean from Montreal to Moncton
+- Round-trip transportation aboard VIA Rail's Ocean from Montreal to Moncton (2 nights on train)

 - Select meals onboard the train